Disease Guide ·Urinary Tract Infection ·2026

 Recurring UTI Limits

-Some policies classify recurring UTIs as a chronic condition and may limit coverage after a certain number of episodes.
-If UTIs are linked to an underlying condition (diabetes, kidney disease), the insurer may tie all claims together.
-Check whether your policy treats each UTI as a separate incident or as a related chronic issue.
+Some policies classify recurring UTIs as chronic and limit coverage after certain episodes.
+If linked to diabetes or kidney disease, insurers may tie claims together.
+Verify if your policy treats each UTI separately or as chronic.

 🇺🇸 US Pet Insurance Guide